pulkitsharma07/proxybench/README.md

 * Launch proxies from this script?

 *PS: I made this mainly to learn `Go`.
 I will really appreciate if you can point out things in the code which I should improve upon.
-For example naming conventions, directory structure, etc. Feel free to open any issues.*
+For example naming conventions, directory structure, or new benchmarks etc. Feel free to open any issues.*

 **Thank You !**